 If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes $\square$ No $\boxtimes$
+Yes \square No \boxtimes

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has subsubmitted and posted pursuant to Rule 405 of Regulation S required to submit and post such files).
-Yes ⊠ No □ mitted electronically and posted on its corporate Web site S-T (§232.405 of this chapter) during the preceding 12 mg Indicate by check mark whether the registrant is a large definition of "accelerated filer," "large accelerated filer" and ge accelerated filer, an accelerated filer, or a non-accelerated "emerging growth company" in Rule 12b-2 of the Exc Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ If an emerging growth company that prepares its finan- the extended transition period for complying with any new icial statements in accordance with U.S. GAAP, indicate or revised financial accounting standards † provided pur Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements inc cluded in this filing: U.S. GAAP International Financial Reporting ng Standards as issued by the International Accounting S Standards Board Other If "Other" has been checked in response to the previou Item 17 □ Item 18 □ is question, indicate by check mark which financial states ment item the registrant has elected to follow.
-If this is an annual report, indicate by check mark when ther the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ (APPLICABLE ONLY TO ISSUERS INVOLVED IN N BANKRUPTCY PROCEEDINGS DURING THE PAS ST FIVE YEARS) Indicate by check mark whether the registrant has filed 1934 subsequent to the distribution of securities under a pla d all documents and reports required to be filed by Sectio an confirmed by a court.
-Yes $\square$ No $\square$ ons 12, 13 or 15(d) of the Securities Exchange Act of † The term "new or revised financial accounting standard Codification after April 5, 2012. ard" refers to any update issued by the Financial Accoun ting Standards Board to its Accounting Standards
+Indicate by check mark whether the registrant: (1) had during the preceding 12 months (or for such shorter perior requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has sub- required to be submitted and posted pursuant to Rule 405 period that the registrant was required to submit and post of Regulation S-T (§232.405 of this chapter) duri Indicate by check mark whether the registrant is a lar See definition of "accelerated filer," "large accelerated file Large accelerated filer \Box Accelerated filer \square Non-accelerated filer $\ oxtimes$ Emerging growth company $\ oxtimes$ If an emerging growth company that prepares its fina not to use the extended transition period for complying we Exchange Act. \square Indicate by check mark which basis of accounting the e registrant has used to prepare the financial staten nents included in this filing: U.S. GAAP ⊠ International Financial Report ing Standards as issued by the International Accou unting Standards Board □ Other □ If "Other" has been checked in response to the previously.
+Item 17 \Box Item 18 \Box ous question, indicate by check mark which financ ial statement item the registrant has elected to If this is an annual report, indicate by check mark wh Act).
+Yes \square No \boxtimes nether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange (APPLICABLE ONLY TO ISSUERS INVOLVED II N BANKRUPTCY PROCEEDINGS DURING TI HE PAST FIVE YEARS) Indicate by check mark whether the registrant has file Exchange Act of 1934 subsequent to the distribution of se † The term "new or revised financial accounting standards Codification after April 5, 2012. dard" refers to any update issued by the Financial Accounting Standards Board to its Accounting